 Who is Equifax?

-Equifax collect information on how you manage your finances which they provide to businesses.
+Equifax collect uk customer data on how you manage your finances.
+They provide this information to businesses and financial institutions.
 This information helps lenders make more informed decisions about lending to you.

 What does Equifax do for you?